EnterpriseDB/repmgr/README.md

     can instruct these to follow the new primary.
 Note this can only work if the configuration file on each sibling is the same path as specifed in -f/--config-file or -C/--remote-config-file.

+* `node status`

+* `node check`

+    Performs some health checks on a node from a replication perspective.

+    Sample output (execute `repmgr node check`):

+        Node "node1":
+                Server role: OK (node is primary)
+                Replication lag: OK (N/A - node is primary) WAL archiving: OK (0 pending files)
+                Downstream servers: OK (2 of 2 downstream nodes attached) Replication slots: OK (node has no replication slots)

+    Additionally each check can be performed individually by supplying an additional command line parameter, e.g.:

+        $ repmgr node check --role
+        OK (node is primary)

+    Parameters for individual checks are as follows:

+    * `--role`: checks if the node has the expected role
+    * `--replication-lag"`: checks if the node is lagging by more than `replication_lag_warning` or `replication_lag_critical` seconds.
+    * `--archiver`: checks for WAL files which have not yet been archived
+    * `--downstream`: checks that the expected downstream nodes are attached
+    * `--slots`: checks there are no inactive replication slots

 * `cluster show`